simonw/llm/docs/help.md

 ```
 Usage: llm templates path [OPTIONS]

-  Output path to templates directory
+  Output the path to the templates directory

 Options:
   --help  Show this message and exit.